Close

 Secure Property and Assets

-Without a robust and stable retirement plan, you may find yourself selling off assets and properties to cover expenses during your retirement years.
-However, by building a solid retirement fund, you can protect your assets and ensure they are preserved as a legacy for your children and family after you're gone.
+Lack of a stable retirement plan insurance can make you sell assets and properties to cover expenses in the retirement years.
+With a good retirement fund however, this can help save your assets and guarantee that they remain as an inheritance to your children and family after you are gone.

 Retirement plans are eligible for tax benefits under Section 80CCC as per the Income Tax Act, 1961, which encourages individuals to save for their retirement by offering deductions on contributions made towards approved pension funds or annuity plans.